DJEMOA/ekinoxTechnicalTest/README.md

-# This is the technical test of Ange DJEMO
+# EKINOX Technical Test - Ange DJEMO

  It is an application that allow you to enter list of your book and it will give your the total amount of the price of your books following some special offers rules